Hot topic question: How do bloggers make money online???

 If you want to tackle affiliate marketing as one of the ways you monetise your blog, I recommend taking Michelle Schroeder-Gardner’s course in affiliate marketing.
 She consistently makes over $50,000 a month through affiliate marketing on her blog Making Sense of Cents and teaches her methods in this course.
 I have taken it and definitely recommend it to you if you’re wanting to get into affiliate marketing as a primary source of income on your blog.

-Placing ads on your blog is the third way bloggers make major money.
-Again, this is broken down into ad networks or placing individual ads on your blog manually.
+Placing ads on your blog is the third way bloggers make money.
+This can be broken down into joining ad networks or placing individual ads on your blog manually.

 Once you grow your pageviews to 25,000 per month and over, other ad networks will accept you but many of the ones I’m aware of rely on US advertisers which means you’ll need to show that the majority of your traffic is from the US.
 The plus side is that the payout is usually much better and you can actually make a couple thousand dollars per month with significant traffic.

 You can also place individual ads on your blog, whether you choose to approach companies on a one-on-one basis to advertise for them or you place banners from your affiliate networks.
-My blog traffic on this blog is still pretty small so I’ve chosen this route.
+I’ve chosen not to place network ads on this blog so I’ve chosen this route.
 You’ll see an ad for Elegant Themes and ConvertKit in the sidebar and one for Siteground in the footer.

 The last main source of income for bloggers is product creation.
 This is the one that will bring you big bucks before you hit major traffic IF you have built up a tribe that trusts you and will want to buy your products.
 A product can be physical or digital, though most bloggers usually rely on some type of digital product like an ebook or course or services like coaching/membership programs.